junosuarez/aoc2019/readme.md

 At this point, some things I'd refactor: extract a visitor for the logo parser, maybe add some higher-level functions that mirror what the examples gave, and maybe wrap up the paths into a context object (struct).

 ### Day 4

+Alright, let's implement a constraint fuzzer!
+I need to find the injective set for the domain given that matches the rules.
+I'm going to implement a predicate function for the rules and then iterate over the set.
+Should be easy (famous last words).

+Two of the rules can be eliminated, since the given domain is all 6-digit numbers, and all within the given domain.

+I had a hard time with this one, for one, interpreting what the new rule even meant (english is hard!) and for two, dealing with what sort of rust data structure to use.
+Should I use a Char iter?
+A Vector?
+All sorts of other little micro decisions to get wrong that I wouldn't have thought about with javascript, or even java.
+Eventually I got it.
+I'm not terribly happy.